chrisbanes/haze/docs/usage.md

 Some visual noise is applied, to provide some tactility.
 This is completely optional, and defaults to a value of `0.1f` (10% strength).
 You can disable this by providing `0f`.

-### Shapes
+## Shapes

-Haze has some support for blurring of `Shape`s.
-Each platform has varying support:
+Haze has some support for blurring of a provided `Shape`, passed into [Modifier.hazeChild](../api/haze/dev.chrisbanes.haze/haze-child.html).

+The platforms have varying support:

 - Android: full support, through `clipPath`
 - iOS and Desktop: limited support.
-Only `RoundedCornerShape` currently works.
+Only `RoundedCornerShape`s currently works.

 ``` kotlin hl_lines="10"
 Box {